bartswierz/bartswierz/README.md

    - Improving my TypeScript skills

 - 💞️ I'm currently learning:
-  - TypeScript self-learning through a Udemy Course(Understanding TypeScript by Maximilian Schwarzmuller) and then take what I learned in the course into a new project or update one of my previous javascript projects into TypeScript.
+  - TypeScript self-learning through a Udemy Course("Understanding TypeScript" by Maximilian Schwarzmuller) and then take what I learned in the course into a new project or update one of my previous javascript projects into TypeScript.

 - 📫 How to reach me ...
 Email: bartswierz.github@gmail.com